5004-SEA-Fa24-Geeng/lab-activities-derekmarion/Module06/README.md

 Set<FlightSolution> flightSet = new TreeSet<>(flights);
 System.out.println(flightSet);
 ```

 :fire: Add the above code to your main function, making changes as needed.

 What was printed?
 Did we have to call sort first?
 Why or why not?

+The TreeSet was printed in sorted order without sorting manually.

 👉🏽  Discussion - What is a major difference between a Set and List?
 How can this limitation cause issues if you are trying to keep items sorted?

+Set doesn't allow duplicates, which could be problematic if you want to allow duplicate values.

 > [!NOTE]
 > There is often a question to why Java doesn't have a Sorted List.
 The answer